 They struck it rich near the mountain, but were faced with brutal winters, Indian attacks and disease.
 Only two Frenchmen returned east to tell the tale.

-Getting There: The parking area for the falls are about halfway up Wolf Creek pass before the ski area (if you’re coming from Pagosa).
+The parking area for the falls are about halfway up Wolf Creek pass before the ski area (if you’re coming from Pagosa).

 Season: Year round